Honor a Person’s End-of-Life Wishes With a POLST Form

 So, if your older adult feels strongly about not being resuscitated or given aggressive treatments during an emergency, having a POLST available will ensure that their wishes will be fulfilled.

-It allows them to specifically choose the treatments they do or don’t want.
+It allows them to choose the treatments they do or don’t want specifically.

 The POLST form is very straightforward.

-There are 3 sections with checkboxes to select specific preferences about three types of treatment:
+There are three sections with checkboxes to select specific preferences about three types of treatment:

-POLST isn’t legally recognized in every state in the United States yet.
+POLST isn’t yet legally recognized in every state in the United States.

 Check the National POLST website to see if it’s recognized in your older adult’s state and to get additional details.

-Next Step Find out more about POLST at National POLST
+Next Steps: Find out more about POLST at National POLST

 Recommended for you: